Operation Trikora: Background

 Since 1954, Indonesia had sporadically launched military raids into Western New Guinea.
 Following the failure of negotiations at the United Nations, the president of Indonesia, Sukarno, escalated pressure on the Netherlands by nationalising Dutch-owned businesses and estates and repatriating Dutch nationals.
-These actions increased tensions between Indonesia and the Netherlands led to a sharp reduction in trade between the two countries.
+These actions increased tensions between Indonesia and the Netherlands, and led to a sharp reduction in trade between the two countries.
 Following a sustained period of harassment of Dutch diplomats in Indonesia, Indonesia formally severed ties with the Netherlands in August 1960.
-Indonesia also increased its military pressure on Dutch New Guinea by purchasing weapons from the Soviet Union and the Eastern Bloc.
-Over the following years, the Sukarno government would become dependent on Soviet military support.
+Indonesia also increased its military pressure on Dutch New Guinea by buying weapons from the Soviet Union and the Eastern Bloc.
+Over the following years, the Sukarno government became dependent on Soviet military support.

+On 26 September 1961, the Netherlands proposed United Nations administration for which the Netherlands would maintain $30 million annual funding, and proposed a United Nations commission to assess conditions, the public's wishes, and possibility of a United Nations plebiscite.

 On 19 December 1961, Sukarno decreed the establishment of the People's Triple Command or Tri Komando Rakyat (Trikora) in order to annex what Indonesia called West Irian by 1 January 1963.
 Trikora's operational command was to be called the Mandala Command for the Liberation of West Irian (Komando Mandala Pembebasan Irian Barat) with Major-General Suharto (the future President of Indonesia) serving as its commander.
 In preparation for the planned invasion, the Mandala command began making land, air, and sea incursions into West Irian.
 As a result, Indonesia began a policy of confronting the Dutch over control of Western New Guinea.
 Sukarno also embarked on a policy of "progressive mobilization" to prepare the nation to carry out his commands.

 While the United States, the United Kingdom and Australia sided with the Netherlands' claims to Western New Guinea and were opposed to Indonesian expansionism, they were unwilling to commit military support to the Dutch.
 The Netherlands was unable to find sufficient international support for its New Guinea policy.
 By contrast, Sukarno was able to muster the support of the Soviet Union and its Warsaw Pact allies, and the Non-Aligned Movement.
 In response to Indonesian claims, the Netherlands sped up the process of implementing West Papuan self-rule from 1959 onward.
-These measures included the establishment of a legislative New Guinea Council in 1960, establishing hospitals, completion of a shipyard in Manokwari, development of agricultural research sites and plantations; and the creation of the Papuan Volunteer Corps to defend the territory.
+These measures included the establishment of a legislative New Guinea Council in 1960, establishing hospitals, the completion of a shipyard in Manokwari, development of agricultural research sites and plantations; and the creation of the Papuan Volunteer Corps to defend the territory.